 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 The SW brings an extra level of practicality to the 508 range, and in almost all other areas it has the same strengths and weaknesses as the hatchback.
-It stands out on the road, rides comfortably and boasts an attractive interior, although some of the build quality could be better.
-It’s certainly worth checking out if you’re in the market for a big premium estate.
+The bold look means it stands out on the road, while it also rides comfortably and has an attractive interior.
+It’s certainly worth checking out if you’re after a big premium estate.

 - Eye-catching looks